 - Civil laws and procedures

 - The paralegal’s responsibilities in the litigation system

 - Laws, the court system, and the paralegal profession

 At the end of the program, you can expect to graduate with a generalist education in paralegal studies that will prepare you for many entry-level positions.

 Associate degrees in paralegal studies may be designed as Associate of Science (AS) or Associate of Applied Science (AAS) degrees.
 Both options involve about two years of full-time study and about 60 credits.

 Associate of Science and Associate of Arts degrees are often designed to be foundational degrees that are sometimes used to prepare students to go on to earn a bachelors.
 The difference between an AA and AS usually comes down to one or two general education courses, with AS degrees a bit heavier in math and science and AA degrees a bit heavier in the humanities.

-Science degrees are more often designed for those looking to land a job as soon as they graduate.
+Associate of Applied Science degrees are more often designed for those looking to land a job as soon as they graduate.

 In the field of paralegal studies, the difference between AS/AA and AAS degrees is usually minimal since both types of degrees can serve as a jumping off point for either career preparation or further study.

 Associate degrees in paralegal studies combine a foundation of general coursework with specialized paralegal courses and a few electives.
 Although you will receive a generalist overview of the legal environment, an associate degree will also introduce you to several legal specialty areas.